 Thankfully, it’s 2019, and the internet is a full blown entity in itself so obviously there are nuggets of Féile ’95 floating around YouTube, including this legendary clip of Moby performing his hit track ‘Go’ live at the Cork gathering.

-It’s important to point out that this lineup is indeed possibly one of the most impressive you’ll see in a long time, but plenty of these acts were yet to release some of their best work, hence why the Chemical Brothers are so low down on the lineup(!?).
-With that being said, The Prodigy coming off the back of their turbo-powered debut ‘Experience’ is definitely something us at Four Four would pay top dollar to see, even if it involved trekking all the way to Páirc Uí Chaoimh.
+It’s important to point out that this lineup is indeed possibly one of the most impressive you’ll see in a long time, but plenty of these acts were still yet to release some of their best work, hence why the Chemical Brothers are so low down on the lineup.
+With that being said, The Prodigy coming off the back of their turbo-powered debut ‘Experience’ is definitely something us at Four Four would have happily paid top dollar to see at Páirc Uí Chaoimh.

 If you look even closer you’ll see Laurent Garnier and Carl Cox, with Dave Clarke in even finer print joining the Chemical Brothers on the left hand side of the page.
 Massive attack’s soundsystem headlines ‘The Groove Stage’, with their main man Tricky making up part of the main stage lineup.
 Moby, Kylie Minogue and the Stone Roses would all easily headline any festival today, in fact Orbital & Underworld still regularly headline festivals the world over in 2019.

 One of the most striking aspects of the Féile flyer is the helpline.
 There was no nifty Facebook rollout or event pages or online hubs to get all your info.
 First of all, you have to be lucky enough for one of these flyers to somehow appear within your vicinity, be it on a telephone box, newspaper or hear about it over the radio and then remember the details if you didn’t have a pen and paper.
 That means then dialing up the number from a landline and waiting impatiently for each option to be announced by the answering machine while it drives up your phone bill.